gh-productivity-workshops/PetSpotR/workshop/README.md

 6. Using your keyboard, press Ctrl/Cmd-Shift-P, then type "rebuild" to find it.
 7. Click the "Codespaces: Rebuild Container" option.
 8. Confirm your choice by clicking "Rebuild" and wait for it to reload.
-9. Once reloaded, you'll be able to see GitHub Copilot installed - both in the Extensions pane, as well as via the Copilot logo bottom right!
+9. Once reloaded, you'll be able to see GitHub Copilot installed - both in the Extensions pane, as well as via the GitHub Copilot logo bottom right!
 (Note: This may take a little while.
 While it's running, your instructor will explain why - we were using Prebuilds before!)

 #### 5. More more detail to the form using GitHub Copilot